 Advertise an external IP address

-You might use an external static IP address for a GCP application that serves clients in your on-premises network.
-When you perform maintenance on the application, you can remap the static IP address to another VM instance to minimize downtime.
+You might use an external static IP address for a Google Cloud application that serves clients in your on-premises network.
+When you perform maintenance on the application, you can remap the static IP address to another VM to minimize downtime.
 With Cloud Router's default advertisements, you're required to configure and maintain a static route.
 Instead, you can use custom advertisements to advertise the external IP address through BGP.